Most Troy-Bilt string trimmers use a 2-cycle small engine. However, Troy-Bilt has introduced models with 4-cycle engines to the market as well.

 Use of Ethanol-Free Fuel for Troy-Bilt String Trimmers:

 To avoid the negative effects ethanol has on a Troy-Bilt engine, you may choose to use an ethanol-free fuel.
-You can find these fuels online and at your local hardware store.
+You can find these fuels sold online or at the fuel pump from select fuel stations.

 Gas and Oil to Use in a 2-Cycle Troy-Bilt String Trimmer